 Beautifully embellished Map of the County of Oxfordshire engraved by Michael Burghers for Dr Robert Plot’s “The Natural History of Oxfordshire” Published in 1677, a work that contained descriptions & images of Fossils found in the County including the 1st known illustration of a Dinosaur bone.
 The defining characteristic of the Map is the extensive decoration of the Borders & Cartouches with 178 Coats of Arms of the Colleges of Oxford University, Noblemen & Clergy.
 Also included is a Key explaining the Symbols used to identify various types of Locations on the Map.

-The Main Road from Oxford to Thame traverses the North of the Parish; 2 Roads branch off to Albury & Tiddington, while a 3rd, Sandy Lane, connects the Thame Road with the London Road, which crosses the Southern tip of the Parish.
-The latter Road accounts for the existence of the Ancient ‘Three Pigeons’ and the then ‘modern’ Brimpton Grange Hotel & Transport Café.
-The section of the Oxford to High Wycombe Railway Line, which crosses the Parish, and Tiddington Station were built in the 1850s.
+The Main Road from Oxford to Thame traverses the North of the Parish; 2-Roads branch off to Albury & Tiddington, while a 3rd, Sandy Lane, connects the Thame Road with the London Road, which crosses the Southern tip of the Parish.
+The latter Road accounts for the existence of the Ancient ‘Three Pigeons’ and the then ‘Modern’ Brimpton Grange Hotel & former Transport Café.
+The section of the Oxford to High Wycombe Railway Line, which crossed the Parish, and Tiddington Station were built in the 1850s.

 Albury Village, the Site of the Parish Church, lies about 220-ft up.
 From the early Middle Ages, it was a smaller place than Tiddington, and today consists only of the Church & Rectory, Church Farm & Albury House.
-The large Rectory, built in c.1819, was untenanted in 1953, though its Stables had been converted into a House for a local Schoolmaster.
+The large Rectory, built in c.1819, was un-Tenanted in 1953, though its Stables were converted into a House for a Local Schoolmaster.

 House.
 Limestone Ashlar; Stone-slate Roof & Stone Stacks.
 Late 16th with 17thC Extensions to Front, late 19th &d early 20thC Extensions set back to Right, restored in mid-20thC.
 Timber-framed, exposed with whitewashed render Infill to Rear Wing.
 Roughcast Cladding to Front.
 Extensions to Right in Ironstone with Brick Dressings & Cladding, Tile hung Gables.
 Whitewashed Brick & Tile Hung 1st-Floor above on Left-hand Return Front, some in Fishscale Bands.
 Plain Tiled Roofs with half-Hip to Right.